gadusushirisha/Customer-Product-relationship/README.md

 ## Web API using MVC layout

-The developed MVC layout will display the customer information using the API end point with the input as customer id and returns the customer's information.
+The developed web API will return the customer information using the API end point with the input as customer id.

-* The API endpoint information is stored in the following file: [Customer API](./CustomerAPI.rar)
+* The web API code is stored in the following file: [Customer API](./CustomerAPI.rar)
 * The following file contains the database back up: [Sample.bak](./Sample.bak)

 *Note:* Please unzip the files as they are zipped in rar.

 ## Angular application information

 The front end of this appliaction is developed using Angular framework.
-The file are located
+The file are located: [AngularProject.rar](./AngularProject.rar)

 Run the following commands to get started: